neams-th-coe/cardinal/doc/content/tutorials/pincell_multiphysics.md

 !media multiapp_pincell.png
   id=multiapp_pincell
-  caption="Single stack" multiapp hierarchy used in this tutorial.
-The black circles indicate the order that the codes run within a single time step. style=width:40%;margin-left:auto;margin-right:auto
+  caption="Single stack" multiapp hierarchy used in this tutorial. style=width:40%;margin-left:auto;margin-right:auto

 Like with all Cardinal simulations, Picard iterations are achieved "in time."
 We have not expounded greatly upon this notion in previous tutorials, so we dedicate some space here.
-The overall Cardinal simulation has a notion of "time" and a time step index, but usually only NekRS is solved with non-zero time derivatives.
+The overall Cardinal simulation has a notion of "time" and a time step index, because all code applications will use a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner.
+However, usually only NekRS is solved with non-zero time derivatives.
 The notion of time-stepping is then used to customize how frequently (i.e., in units of time steps) data is exchanged.
 To help explain the strategy, represent the time step sizes in NekRS, MOOSE, and OpenMC as
 $\Delta t_{nek}$, $\Delta t_{bison}=M\Delta t_{nek}$, and $\Delta t_{openmc}=NM\Delta t_{nek}$, respectively.
 Selecting $N\neq1$ and/or $M\neq1$ is referred to as "sub-cycling."
 In other words, NekRS runs $M$ times for each MOOSE solve, while MOOSE runs $N$ times for each OpenMC solve, effectively reducing the total number of MOOSE solves by a factor of $M$ and the total number of OpenMC solves by a factor of $NM$ compared to the naive approach to exchange data based on the smallest time step across the coupled codes.
+We can then also reduce the total number of data *transfers* by only transferring data when needed.
 Each Picard iteration consists of:

 - Run an OpenMC $k$-eigenvalue calculation.
-Transfer $\dot{q}_s$ to MOOSE.
+Transfer the heat source $\dot{q}_s$ to MOOSE.
 - Repeat $N$ times:

   - Run a steady-state MOOSE calculation.
-Transfer $q^{''}$ to NekRS.
+Transfer the heat flux $q^{''}$ to NekRS.
   - Run a transient NekRS calculation for $M$ time steps.
-Transfer $T_\text{wall}$ to MOOSE.
+Transfer the wall temperature $T_\text{wall}$ to MOOSE.

-- Transfer $T_s$, $T_f$, and $\rho_f$ to OpenMC.
+- Transfer the solid temperature $T_s$, the fluid temperature $T_f$, and the fluid density $\rho_f$ to OpenMC.

 [subcycling2] shows the procedure for an example selection of $N=3$, meaning that the MOOSE-NekRS sub-solve occurs three times for every OpenMC solve.